 The March on Washington Film Festival is excited to announce its first ever Freedom’s Children Student Journalists Competition.
 The March on Washington Film Festival, a production of The Raben Group, strives to increase awareness of the untold events and unsung heroes of the Civil Rights Era and inspire a renewed passion for activism.
 The festival uses the power of film, scholarship, and the performing arts to share these important stories.

-This year marks the introduction of the Freedom’s Children Student Journalists Competition.
 Winners of this competition will have the opportunity to serve as student reporters for the myriad of events taking place throughout the 5th annual March on Washington Film Festival, which begins July 14 and runs through July 22 in Washington, D.C.

 Three winners will be chosen and the winning students will:

 - Take home a cash prize for their participation;